Toombs has joined forces with Careerminds.

 How to Write a Layoff Letter (Includes Downloadable Layoff Letter Template)

-August 07, 2024 by Rafael Spuldar
+August 07, 2024 written by Rafael Spuldar

 Few events are more difficult for managers or HR professionals than telling someone they’ve been laid off.
 That’s why any HR department should count on a layoff letter template that checks all the boxes in terms of what to say to individuals in those situations and how to say it.